bstag/ClickUpApiMcpLib/docs/docfx/articles/intro.md

 # Introduction

-Welcome to the official .NET SDK for the ClickUp API!
+Welcome to the unofficial .NET SDK for the ClickUp API!
 This library, `ClickUp.Api.Client`, is designed to provide .NET developers with a modern, intuitive, and resilient way to interact with the rich features of ClickUp.

 ## What is ClickUp?